apache/beam/Communication-strategy-DRAFT.md

 ![Beam communications logic model](/comms-logic-model.svg)

+If you have any questions or comments about this logic model, please add them [here](https://github.com/macruzbar/beam/issues/4).

 ## Step 3: Describe communications strategy
 In this section, we are going to describe what areas to focus on and how to use content in a more strategic way.
 Due: December 17.